hasanbasrid/ChatBot/README.md

   d) `npm install -g webpack`
   e) `npm install --save-dev webpack`
   f) `npm install socket.io-client --save`
-:warning: :warning: :warning: If you see any error messages, make sure you use `sudo pip` or `sudo npm`.
-If it says "pip cannot be found", run `which pip` and use `sudo [path to pip from which pip] install` :warning: :warning: :warning:
+:warning: If you see any error messages, make sure you use `sudo pip` or `sudo npm`.
+If it says "pip cannot be found", run `which pip` and use `sudo [path to pip from which pip] install` :warning:
-2. If you already have psql set up, **SKIP THE REST OF THE STEPS AND JUST DO THE FOLLOWING COMMAND**:
+2. If you already have psql set up, go to step 7 in Setting up PSQL.
-`sudo service postgresql start`
-3. Copy your `sql.env` file into your new directory.

 # Getting PSQL to work with Python